Tochi-Onwuasoanya/Image_Generator/README.md

 This is a web application that provides an API for generating images using the StableDiffusion model from the Hugging Face library.
 It is built using the FastAPI framework.

 ## Languages, Tools, and Technologies

+### Languages
-- Python: The programming language used for the development of the application
+- Python (version 3.10): The programming language used for the development of the application

 ### Tools and Technologies
 - FastAPI: A modern web framework used for building APIs with Python.
 FastAPI provides high-performance capabilities and easy-to-use features for creating web applications.